 Other than the constant ear aching announcements from the Captain every five minutes, the film was great, considering I’m not usually a fan of the Marvel franchise.
 Other from the plane being UNBELIEVABLY hot, the flight was pretty good.

 The odd shake of turbulence awoke the large seated man behind me, from his extra cushioned seat with extra fabric and leg room and broke the loud snore by pilots announcements at every mile we hit.

 We finally landed at Tenerife South airport at ten to midnight where I felt like using pegs to lift my eyes open.
 Then came the real pain.
 The moment I felt like taking the sharp edge of my passport and gauging my eyes out: Tenerife’s security and ground forces.
 They are painfully slow.
 And I mean, like snail pace.
 I think I can go as far as saying I could have got a flight back to the UK in the time it took us to get through passport control, and baggage reclaim.

 I can imagine the small, Spanish man simply taking his time, as everything else is done in this part of the world very slowly.
 One case appeared every 30 seconds.
 It was too slow.
 I got very impatient, right up to the moment where the tiny Spanish man, probably called Yosef or something decided, Thomas needs something to write about on Tuesday, so let’s whack all of his on at once.

 So he did.

-We got onto the coach, travelled 40 minutes down the road and arrived at our overnight halt an hour later.
-We recieved a late dinner and early breakfast at quater to three in the morning then hit the hay.
+We got onto the coach, traveled 40 minutes down the road and arrived at our overnight halt an hour later.
+We received a late dinner and early breakfast at quarter to three in the morning then hit the hay.